bash-hash-run/emoji-guesser/README.md

 It's simple, addictive, and surprisingly challenging!

+## Prompts Examples

+Write **[10]** questions about **[popular movies about superheroes]** that have a one-word title.
+Price is **[1]**.
+Attempts are **[5]**.
+ETH wallet is **[0x]**.
+If the title contains non-letter symbols, exclude them.
+Each answer must be a single word.
+Each question should use 4 emojis as a hint.
+Title must be engaging, bright, and describe the whole set of questions; it can be multiple words.
+Include an engaging description.
+Emojis must describe the thing without revealing the answer directly.

+Examples:
+🌞 🕶️       sunglasses
+🍎 🥧       applepie
+🌊 🏄‍♂️       surfing
+🎂 🎊 🎉     birthday

+---
+Write **10** questions about **popular accessories** that have a one-word name.
+Price is **1**.
+Attempts are **5**.
+ETH wallet is **0x**.
+If the name contains non-letter symbols, exclude them.
+Each answer must be a single word.
+Each question should use **2 emojis** as a hint.
+Title must be engaging, bright, and describe the whole set of questions; it can be multiple words.
+Include an engaging description.
+Emojis must describe the accessory without revealing the answer directly.

+Examples:
+🕶️ 🌞       sunglasses
+👜 👛       handbag
+⌚ 📱       smartwatch

+---
+Write **10** questions about **popular desserts** that have a one-word name.
+Price is **1**.
+Attempts are **5**.
+ETH wallet is **0x**.
+If the name contains non-letter symbols, exclude them.
+Each answer must be a single word.
+Each question should use **2 emojis** as a hint.
+Title must be engaging, bright, and describe the whole set of questions; it can be multiple words.
+Include an engaging description.
+Emojis must hint at the dessert without directly revealing the answer.

+Examples:
+🌰 🍫       brownie
+🥕 🍰       cheesecake
+🍋 🍮       tart
+🥥 🍨       sorbet

+---
+Write **10** questions about **popular YouTubers** that have a one-word channel name.
+Price is **1**.
+Attempts are **5**.
+ETH wallet is **0x**.
+If the name contains non-letter symbols, exclude them.
+Each answer must be a single word.
+Each question should use **3 emojis** as a hint.
+Title must be engaging, bright, and describe the whole set of questions; it can be multiple words.
+Include an engaging description.
+Emojis must hint at the YouTuber or their content without directly revealing the answer.

+Examples:
+🎮 🎧 😂       pewdiepie
+🧪 🧠 📊       vsauce
+🎭 🎨 💭       dream
+📸 ✈️ 💰       mrbeast

 ## Why Play Emoji Guesser?

 - **Train Your Brain**: Enhance your lateral thinking and creative interpretation skills